Policy-Based Routing OpenWrt Package Documentation

 • If supported on the system, service can be set to utilize resolver’s set support.
 Currently supported resolver’s set options are listed below.

-• Either version of the service package can be configured to utilize adguardhome’s ipset support, which requires the AdGuardHome package version 0.107.13 or higher to be installed.
-This significantly improves the start up time because adguardhome resolves the domain names and adds them to appropriate ipset in background.
-Another benefit of using adguardhome’s ipset support is that it also automatically adds third-level domains to the ipset: if domain.com is added to the policy, this policy will affect all *.domain.com subdomains.
-This also works for top-level domains as well, a policy targeting the at for example, will affect all the *.at domains.
+• The pbr package can be configured to utilize dnsmasq’s nft sets support, which requires the dnsmasq-full package with nft sets support to be installed (see How to install dnsmasq-full).
+This significantly improves the start up time because dnsmasq resolves the domain names and adds them to the appropriate nft set in background. dnsmasq’s nft set also automatically adds third-level domains to the set: if domain.com is added to the policy, this policy will affect all *.domain.com subdomains.
+This also works for top-level domains (TLDs) as well, a policy targeting the at TLD for example, will affect all the *.at domains.

 • Please review the Footnotes/Known Issues section, specifically #5 and #7 and any other information in that section relevant to domain-based routing/DNS.